nitinpo-Kore/SAVGW-infrastructure/packer_centos/savgw-feature-server/README.md

 # savgw-feature-server

 A [packer](https://www.packer.io/) template to build an AMI for the savgw feature server.
-The base linux distro is Debian 10 (buster).
+The base linux distro is Centos.

 ## Installing